tedconf/front_end_builds/README.md

 pushing builds.

 Note:
-If you're using this engine to serve an ember app at the Root of your app, be sure to put all other Rails routes about the `front_end` route - as this take priority over all routes below it!
+If you're using this engine to serve an ember app at the Root, be sure to put all other Rails routes above the `front_end` route - as this take priority over all routes below it!

 ```rb
 Rails.application.routes.draw do